keenlabs/Keen-Docs/source/getting_started_guide.rst

 There are a couple things going on here.

 * First, we send the request to a URL that includes both the Project ID and the name of the :ref:`Event Collection <event-collections>` (e.g. purchases) where we want to store this event.
-* Since the collection "purchases" doesn't exist yet, Keen creates a new event collection for you called "purchases" and stores your event there.
+* Since the event collection "purchases" doesn't exist yet, Keen creates a new event collection for you called "purchases" and stores your event there.
 Now you have a place to send all your purchase events in the future.
 * Second, we set headers for both authorization (with your API Key) and content-type (so the API knows it’s getting a JSON request).
 * Third, we set the body of the HTTP request to the contents of the file that we saved.